w-korani/KhufuEnv/README.md

 - does not need special dependencies or other third-party computational tools

 ## Requirements
-R package (basic, in addition to data.table & plyr packages)
+R package (basic, in addition to data.table, tidyr & plyr packages)

 ## Installation